beaker-project/beaker-dev-docs/guide/getting-started.rst

 6 <http://www.redhat.com/products/enterprise-linux/server/>`_ for
 development, testing, and deployment, therefore you should install RHEL6 or CentOS 6 in a virtual machine before continuing with the steps described below.
-Beaker should also work on Fedora 16 or higher, although this configuration is not well tested.

 Beaker repository structure
 ---------------------------